evmcnb/quartz-v3/content/Chest X-Ray Interpretation.md

 - Should be less than 50% of the overall thoracic window
 - Boarders should be clearly defined - usually consolidation would change this
+- Consolidation of the lingula blurs the left heart boarder
 - 1/3 should lie to the right of the vertebral column, 2/3 to the left
 - May appear elongated if the chest is hyperinflated [[COPD]] or enlarged in AP or if there is [[Heart Failure|LV failure]] or pericardial effusion